Table of Contents[Hide][Show]

 - More Ways to Celebrate Christmas

-Folks in the Midwest take their holiday and Christmas lights displays seriously.
-Many of the Midwest’s illuminations are family traditions.
-From Illinois to Ohio, Wisconsin to South Dakota, Michigan to Missouri, here are the best Midwest holiday and Christmas lights displays to see, with updates and COVID-19-related changes for 2020.
+If you are looking to get into the Christmas spirit, few places shine as bright as the Midwest of the USA.
+Christmas lights and displays are a serious business here, and many of the Midwest’s illuminations are family traditions.
+If you are looking for the best Christmas lights displays to drive your family sleigh through, you have come to the right place!
+From Illinois to Ohio, Wisconsin to South Dakota, Michigan to Missouri, here are the best Midwest holiday and Christmas lights displays to see, with updates and COVID-19-related changes.

 Christmas Lights in the Midwest